NormalVR/Normcore-Documentation/src/guides/xr-avatars-and-voice-chat.md

 }
 ```

 This script starts by getting a reference to `RealtimeAvatarVoice`.
 The voice component has a `voiceVolume` property that we can use to animate the mouth.
-The `voiceVolume` property ranges from 0.0 to 1.0, so we start by converting this to a range of 0.1 to 1.0 as we don’t want to scale the mouth down to nothing when the player isn’t talking.
+The `voiceVolume` property ranges from 0.0 to 1.0, so we start by converting this to a range of 0.1 to 1.0, as we don’t want to scale the mouth down to nothing when the player isn’t talking.

-Next, we take the `targetMouthSize` and animate the current `_mouthSize` towards this value.
+Next, we take the `targetMouthSize` and animate the current `_mouthSize` toward this value.
 This smooths out the mouth movement so it doesn’t appear too jittery.

 Last, we take the mouth scale and apply it to the mouth transform of the avatar head.